hamidrgh/EnsembleTools/docs/introduction.rst

         subsample_size=200)

 There is an option to automatically generate a PDF report containing all plots relevant to the conducted analysis.
-The report is saved in the data directory.
+The report is saved in the output directory.

 .. code-block:: python

     visualization = Visualization(analysis)
     visualization.generate_report()

-Alternatively, different plots can be called explicitly, optionally setting save to True to save the plots as PNGs in the data directory.
+Alternatively, different plots can be called explicitly, optionally setting save to True to save the plots as PNGs in the output directory.

 .. code-block:: python